-New Cornerstone Building of UC Hastings, College of the Law Named After Alumnus Joseph W. Cotchett
+New Cornerstone Building of UC Hastings, College of the Law Named After Alumnus and CPM Founder Joseph W. Cotchett

 The first building in the developing Academic Village of the University of California Hastings, College of the Law is being named for alumnus Joseph W. Cotchett ’64, one of America’s most distinguished attorneys.
 Naming of the new academic building on San Francisco’s Golden Gate Avenue will be announced Aug.
 27 at a virtual Alumni Town Hall meeting by UC Hastings Law Chancellor & Dean David L. Faigman.